Luke-Tetteh/Dashboard/road_accident_dashboard/README.md

 - Maximum casualties by Road Type
 - Distribution of total casualties by Road Surface
 - Relation between Casualties by Area/Location & by Day/Night

+## Stakeholders
+The following stakeholders can use this dashboard:
+- Ministry of Transport
+- Road Transport Department
+- Police Force
+- Emergency Services Department
+- Road Safety Corps
+- Transport Operators
+- Traffic Management Agencies
+- Public
+- Media

+## Metadata
+- File Extension - **xlsx**
+- No of Rows - **3.07 million**
+- No of Fields - **21**